PageDAO/PageDAO-DocSite/community/zombieverse.md

 Enlightened by this idea, Charlie stepped forward, sliding his foot where the bridge should be.
 He applied pressure and there was resistance.
 He turned to gave a thumbs up to the others.
 With renewed vigor they splashed their way over the abyss, enjoying the refreshing mist of the waters on their parched lips.
 When the reached the far side they collapsed under the gate.

 “Could this be the final challenge?” asked Emily.
-“I don’t think I can take much of of this”.
+“I don’t think I can take much more of this”.

-“Och, we can take on anything we put our minds to” Chris replied in a tone of confidence that was a stark contrast to the convert terror behind his eyes.
+“Och, we can take on anything we put our minds to!”
+Chris replied in a tone of confidence that was a stark contrast to the convert terror behind his eyes.

-Charlie stood up “…well…there is nothing like the present to find out”
+Charlie stood up “…well…there is no time like the present to find out!”

+A zombie had popped up behind Chris, and Charlie thought he should be able to easily dodge it.
+But Chris still hadn't taken the nonverbal hint.
+Emily was even following Charlie now, and still Chris just stood there, terror plastered all over his slightly pudgy face.
+The zombie was latched onto him now, and Emily had sped up to a full sprint.

+Charlie ran away from Chris's screams until they faded away into the distance completely, following Emily into a blind alley with a locked gate at the end of it.
+The lock was a combination lock, but Charlie already knew it.
+He'd been through this way before, and he'd already earned the POAP for solving the riddle.
+He entered the combination without a second thought.

-With a nudge he twisted the lock and the gate squealed open to reveal the final challenge... the Crucible….
+With a nudge he twisted the lock and the gate squealed open to reveal the final challenge: the Crucible.
+He pushed the gate open and Emily stepped through, then he closed it behind them and scrambled the lock to put off any would-be pursuers.

 ---

 ## Ch4: Final Challenge - The Crucible

-Emily and Charlie, when confronted about the last challenge, go through the portal and wind up at the front of a giant cave - the Zombie Dragon’s lair.
+Emily and Charlie hear moans behind them for a ways as they pace through the cavern to reach a surprisingly bright portal at the other end.
+They step through the portal and wind up at the front of a giant cave - the Zombie Dragon’s lair.

-Zombie Chris is not far behind - following them with a stupor; never strong to begin with, but the connection they have as friends leaves him aimless, not sure whether he wants catharsis and overcoming, or the brains of his friends.
+Zombie Chris is not far behind - following them with a stupor; never strong to begin with, but the connection they have as friends leaves him aimless, not sure whether he wants catharsis and overcoming; or to feast upon the brains of his friends.
 Emily and Charlie may need to fend him off of the hunger - perhaps squirrel brains, or anything dead or rotten scraps lying around.

+"He doesn't seem hungry," Emily says.
+The pair of eyes in his head still looks like Chris.
+And though he doesn't appear to be aggressive toward Charlie and Emily, another virtual avatar walking by is not so lucky.
+Chris quickly devours the hapless gamer's brains, and Charlie subdues the new zombie because it might not be as friendly as Chris.

-The friends become more hot and humid as they delve deeper into the cave.
-Golds, rubies, sapphires pile up as plentiful as the skeletons of those who dared pass before.
+The friends sweat and glisten as they delve deeper into the cave.
+Gold, rubies, and animated sapphires pile up as plentiful as the skeletons of those who dared pass this way before, and a winding path snakes through the piles of abandoned treasure-cum-graveyard.
 At the end, there is an opening, and an enormous sombre being sleeps.

 “Hello?”
 Charlie utters, and the beast is disturbed from his dormancy.